tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Thermal Physics/Temperature.md

 - Absolute zero = no kinetic energy point
 - This temperature has been experimentally determined to be -273.15°C
 ## Solids, Liquids & Gasses
+### The kinetic model
+- The kinetic model describes the three common phases of matter in the following matter.